Yuanlli/Cybersecurity-Cyberattacks-2010-2018/README.md

 ## Objective
 - Data analysis with SQL
-- clean the dataset
+- Clean the dataset
+- What are the industries involved?
-- find out what are the major types of cybersecurity attacks from 2010 - 2018
+- What are the major types of cybersecurity attacks from 2010 - 2018?

 ### Data Cleaning
 ```sql